Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 # Recommendations based on Tags

-This content-based filtering recommendation system is based on the content in the tags for each movie provided by users in the `tags.csv` file.
-These tags appear to be raw tags, rather than the polished tags in the Genome data files.
+This content-based filtering recommendation system is based on the content in the tags for each movie provided by users in `tags.csv`.
+These tags were not as polished as tags in the Genome data files.

-The feature engineering process follows the filtering out Unique tags in the data cleaning process done earlier.
-The findings and actions of the feature engineering process is below, involving:
+The feature engineering process involved:
 * Removing punctuations
 * Detecting and translating foreign languages based on the possibility that it uncovers valuable information
-* Tags that are purely digits remain as they are - there is a chance they provide valuable information
+* Leaving purely digit tags, as they had a chance of holding valuable information
-* One-character tags are removed - interpreted as highly unlikely to hold valuable information
+* Removing one-character tags - they were interpreted as highly unlikely to hold valuable information
 * Names are converted into one word for building the recommendation system.

-Building the recommendation system involved the following steps:
+The recommendation system was built similarly to the recommendation system using the Genome tags:
-* Applying the TF-IDF Vectorizer, rather than the Count Vectorizer as some tags contain words that frequently appear across a large amount of tags and contain insignifcant value.
+* Apply the TF-IDF Vectorizer, rather than the Count Vectorizer, as some tags contain words that frequently appear across a large amount of tags and contain insignifcant value.
 * Building a cosine similarity matrix from the TF-IDF Vectorizer.
 Note that the cosine similarity scores can be calculated directly using the dot product, given the use of the TF-IDF vectorizer.
-As a result, Sklearn's linear_kernel() was used instead of cosine_similarities() because it is faster.
+As a result, *Sklearn's linear_kernel()* was used instead of cosine_similarities() because it is faster.
 The cosine similarity matrix is a 45,935 by 45,935 matrix, derived from 43,623 movies in the `tags.csv` data file.
 * The recommendation system is based on inputting a movie and providing the number of top recommendations based on the most similar movies (from the tags), measured by the cosine similaity score (from the cosine similarity matrix).

 For example, the top 20 recommendations for the movie 'Dumbo' from this recommendation system is tabluated below.